Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 3) Explore Gaya Street

-Gaya Street truly comes to life during the weekends!
 On Sundays, the entire stretch is closed off for its weekly Gaya Street Sunday Market from 6AM – 1PM.
-You can find fruits, snacks, footwear, local crafts and more on sale as well as street artists and buskers.
-There’s also the Api-Api Night Food Market which happens every Friday and Saturday night from 6PM – 12AM.
+You can find fruits, snacks, footwear, local crafts and more on sale, as well as street artists and buskers.

-Opening hours: 24 hours
+Opening hours: 24hrs

 How to get there: 6min walk from Todak Waterfront (Google Maps)

-4) Spot Proboscis Monkeys on a Wildlife Tour
+4) Spot proboscis monkeys on a wildlife tour

-Proboscis monkeys are shy creatures, typically perched way up high on the treetops.
-It’s recommended to bring binoculars, or rent a pair for RM10 at the waiting area near the jetty.
 Wildlife sightings aren’t guaranteed — the animals are wild, after all — but we managed to see three groups of monkeys during our 1.5hrs out on the water.

-*Pro-tip: Lookout for specks of orange in the trees and stay quiet to avoid scaring the monkeys away!
+*Pro-tip: Look out for specks of orange in the trees and stay quiet to avoid scaring the monkeys away!

 During the tour, we also spotted several long tailed macaques and swiftlets.

-Cost: ~S$85/pax incl. dinner
+Cost: From ~S$57/pax incl. dinner

-Tour timing: 2PM – 10PM
+Tour timing: 2PM – 9:30PM

-5) Hunt for Murals in the City Centre
+5) Hunt for murals in the city centre

-The street art scene in Kota Kinabalu is a growing one, with several buildings decked out in colourful murals.
 Like this prominent artwork on Wisma Sabah by one of Malaysia’s most famous street artists, Kenji Chai!
-Kenji is a born-and-bred Sabahan and has painted murals all over the world in cities like New York, Beijing, Tokyo and even Singapore.
+He’s a born-and-bred Sabahan and has painted murals all over the world in cities like New York, Beijing, Tokyo and even Singapore.

-Opposite Todak Waterfront is a stretch of vibrant murals along Hyatt Regency’s exterior.
-These 16 murals were done in collaboration with local artists to celebrate the hotel’s 40th anniversary in 2019, and highlights bits of Kota Kinabalu’s heritage.
-One of our favourites is this mural of Mount Kinabalu — here’s a shot of Timothy climbing the mountain. 😉
+These 16 murals were done in collaboration with local artists to celebrate the hotel’s 40th anniversary in 2019, and highlight bits of Kota Kinabalu’s heritage.

-Opening hours: 24 hours
+Opening hours: 24hrs

 How to get there: All the murals above are located within a 10min walk from Gaya Street (Google Maps)

-6) Snap Photos at Todak Waterfront
+6) Snap photos at Todak Waterfront

-Todak Waterfront is another central community space in Kota Kinabalu, looking out to Tunku Abdul Rahman National Park.
 There’s a huge “I Love KK” sign — you can’t say you’ve been to Kota Kinabalu without posing in front of it!
-The sunsets here are gorgeous when the weather is good, with vibrant shades of pinks and orange colouring the sky.
+The sunsets here are gorgeous when the weather is good, with vibrant shades of pink and orange colouring the sky.

-Opening hours: 24 hours
+Opening hours: 24hrs

 How to get there: 8min walk from Gaya Street (Google Maps)